QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 * **Confidential**: information that will harm users or the company if disclosed <small>(ex: credit card data)</small>

 A company must define the controls applied to each level, and communicate to every one clearly which information is classified in which level of classification.
 It's usually based on the value, the whether the data is sensitive or critical.

+➡️ Using inference, someone can use non-confidential data such as birthdate, postal code, and gender to find someone.

 </div></div>